 Diane Narasaki is Executive Director of Asian Counseling & Referral Service (ACRS).
-ACRS is nationally recognized for its culturally competent, Asian Pacific American community based advocacy and multicultural, multilingual, and multi-generational behavioral health and human services.
+ACRS is nationally recognized for its culturally competent, Asian Pacific American community-based advocacy and multicultural, multilingual, and multi-generational behavioral health and human services.
 She was appointed by the U.S. Secretary of Health & Human Services to serve on the Center for Mental Health Services National Advisory Council.
-She has served on the Governor appointed Washington State Asian Pacific American Affairs Commission, chairs the King County Asian Pacific Islander Coalition, and chaired the Minority Executive Directors Coalition and its Racial Profiling & Police Accountability Task Force.
+She has served on the Governor-appointed Washington State Asian Pacific American Affairs Commission, chairs the King County Asian Pacific Islander Coalition, and chaired the Minority Executive Directors Coalition and its Racial Profiling & Police Accountability Task Force.
 Diane has a Master's degree in Seattle University's Not-for-Profit Leadership program.

 Marcel Purnell is the Program Coordinator for Youth Undoing Institutional Racism (YUIR).
 The program was developed in 2001 as a partnership between The People's Institute for Survival and Beyond, the American Friends Service Committee, and the Seattle Young People's Project.
-YUIR is a youth centered multi-generational vehicle for young people to engage in ongoing anti-racist and anti-oppression education, and to take action in their schools and community to bring forth social change.
+YUIR is a youth-centered multi-generational vehicle for young people to engage in ongoing anti-racist and anti-oppression education, and to take action in their schools and community to bring forth social change.

 Jennifer Shaw is Deputy Director of the American Civil Liberties Union (ACLU) of Washington.
-She is responsible for leading the policy advocacy work and for coordinating multi-disciplinary, high impact campaigns for civil liberties that involve legal, legislative, public education and mobilizing programs.
-She has served on the King County Sheriff's Blue Ribbon Panel and the Seattle Mayor's Police Accountability Review Panel.
+She is responsible for leading policy advocacy work and for coordinating multi-disciplinary, high impact campaigns for civil liberties that involve legal, legislative, public education and mobilizing programs.
+Jennifer has served on the King County Sheriff's Blue Ribbon Panel and the Seattle Mayor's Police Accountability Review Panel.
 She is a member of the Seattle University Law Alumnae Board and mentors law students and new attorneys.

 Officer Kevin Stuckey began his career in law enforcement in 1994.
 Currently, he is a School Emphasis Officer (SEO) at Aki Kurose Middle School.
 SEOs focus on violence prevention and intervention in collaboration with Seattle Public Schools.
 In addition, they focus on gang resistance and violence prevention education and training, truancy and suspension reduction.
 School Emphasis Officers are part of the city Seattle Youth Violence Prevention Initiative (SYVPI) and supports the mission of supporting youth and families.